top of page

 â– Then the seeds, ribbons, or wires are put inside the small holder so that the radiation can reach and destroy cancer cells.

-â– Depending on the type of implant you receive, the radiation source may stay in place for minutes, hours, or days.
-Or if you receive a
+â– Depending on the type of implant you receive, the radiation source may stay in place for minutes or hours.

 Source: National Cancer Institute | www.cancer.gov